Step 1. Registration

 What is the 5K to Fight Histio?

 The 5K to Fight Histio takes place each year at Hudson River Park in New York City.
 It started with under 200 registrants in 2013 after Liam's Lighthouse Foundation and its supporters wanted to expand their outreach and awareness during the time they spent together in New York City.
-In previous years we reached almost 500 registrants prior to race day!
+In previous years we have exceeded 500 registrants prior to race day!
 This 5K helps families from around the world gather together for a cause they hold close to their hearts and raise much needed funds for Histiocytosis at leading researching hospitals in the US.
 Join us and REGISTER today!